omgnetwork/omgnetwork.github.io/docs/watcher/run-watcher.md

 #### 1.1 Install Erlang and Elixir

-The current implementation is built with Erlang and Elixir, and uses [`asdf`](https://asdf-vm.com) to manage multiple runtime versions.
+The current implementation is built with Erlang and Elixir and uses [`asdf`](https://asdf-vm.com) to manage multiple runtime versions.
 Asdf relies on several libraries that you may need to install first:

 ```
 sudo apt-get install libssl-dev make automake autoconf libncurses5-dev gcc unzip